The average cost to replace a boiler is $5,908

 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 After a project is complete, we survey real customers about the costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.

-Replacing a boiler takes between four hours and three days.
-The installation duration depends on factors such as the need for additional gas line installation and whether the installation involves switching boiler systems.
-Replacing a boiler in the same system may be completed in as little as four to six hours, whereas converting systems extend the process.
+Replacing your boiler takes between four hours and three days.
+The process duration is determined by factors such as additional gas line installations and whether the new boiler is replacing an identical system or converting to a new configuration.
+For installations within the same system, the replacement can be completed in as little as four to six hours, while converting systems requires extra time to ensure proper integration and safety compliance.